Voice-preserving Zero-shot Multiple Accent Conversion: Proposed System

 \section{Proposed System}

 Our proposed system during training and inference is shown in Fig. \ref{fig:model_architecture}.
 Unlike \cite{tianjin_mandarin} and \cite{key_baseline}, we do not train an accented ASR model with text labels corresponding to accented speech.
-Instead, we take advantage of an available wav2vec2.0 checkpoint\footnote{Specifically, we downloaded the checkpoint corresponding to \text{"Wav2Vec 2.0 Large (LV-60 + CV + SWBD + FSH)"} from the link \text{https://github.com/facebookresearch/fairseq/tree/main/examples/wav2vec.}} that has been pre-trained using self-supervised learning and fine-tuned on ASR task using $960$ hours of LibriSpeech data\cite{wav2vec2}.
+Instead, we use an off-the-shelf wav2vec2.0 checkpoint\footnote{Specifically, we downloaded the checkpoint corresponding to \text{"Wav2Vec 2.0 Large (LV-60 + CV + SWBD + FSH)"} from the link \text{https://github.com/facebookresearch/fairseq/tree/main/examples/wav2vec.}} that has been pre-trained using self-supervised learning and fine-tuned on ASR task using $960$ hours of LibriSpeech data\cite{wav2vec2}.

 Let $\mathbf{x}$ denote the input audio waveform, $\mathbf{\hat{x}}$ the output audio, and $M$ the function that transforms a waveform into the corresponding 80-dimensional mel-spectrogram.
 We train our model to minimize the reconstruction loss in (\ref{eq:reconstruction_loss})